 From Brasov to Andalucia: Alina Nicoara’s Key Takeaways

-Our third interview features Alina Nicoara from the Brasov Metropolitan Agency for Sustainable Development.
-Representing an association of Brasov Municipality, the County Council, and 18 local authorities, the agency promotes cooperation for the sustainable growth of the region.
+Our third interview features Alina Nicoară from the Brasov Metropolitan Agency for Sustainable Development.
+Representing an alliance of Brasov Municipality, the County Council, and 18 local authorities, the agency fosters regional cooperation for sustainable growth.

-Recently, Alina participated in the Staff Exchange in Andalucía, organised within the Tourism in Balance project, supported by the Junta de Andalucía.
-During this exchange, participants attended the Tourism Innovation Summit (TIS), tackling topics like mass tourism reinvention, historic city challenges, short-term rentals, and digitalization.
+Recently, Alina participated in the Staff Exchange in Andalucia, supported by the Junta de Andalucia.
+During this exchange, she attended the Tourism Innovation Summit (TIS), which explored topics such as reinventing mass tourism, challenges in historic cities, the impact of short-term rentals, and digitalization.

-Although Brasov isn’t as crowded as Amsterdam or Andalucia, it has the highest number of tourists per capita in Romania.
-With the opening of Brasov International Airport, which already has 14 weekly incoming flights from 11 destinations (as of September 2023), the city anticipates rapid tourism growth.
-We see this project as a chance to learn about sustainable tourism practices and implement them.
+While Brasov is not as congested as Amsterdam or Andalucia, it has the highest number of tourists per capita in Romania.
+With the opening of Brasov International Airport, which now operates 14 weekly flights from 11 destinations (as of September 2023), the city expects rapid tourism growth.
+This project offers a valuable opportunity to learn from experienced destinations and implement sustainable tourism practices.

 What specific challenges does Brasov face with overtourism?

-We currently lack a destination management organization and marketing strategies, which are crucial for balanced tourism development.
-Learning from experienced partners like Andalucia, Tallinn, Amsterdam, and Rome is essential.
-Their lessons and best practices will help us manage growth sustainably.
-Without proper policies, we risk residents leaving the city centre due to overcrowding.
-Managing this balance is a priority.
+Currently, Brasov lacks a dedicated destination management organization (DMO) and a structured marketing strategy—both essential for sustainable tourism development.
+Learning from well-established partners like Andalucia, Tallinn, Amsterdam, and Rome will help us navigate these challenges.
+Without proper policies, we risk overcrowding, which could drive residents out of the city center.
+Managing this balance is a top priority.

 You recently participated in a staff exchange in Andalucia.
 What were your expectations?

-Andalucia excels in destination management, a focus area for the project.
-Brasov doesn’t yet have a destination management organization (DMO) but is working to establish one by 2025.
-Learning from Andalucia’s data-driven approach to tourism planning was a key goal.
+Andalucia is a leader in destination management, a key focus area for our project.
+Brasov aims to establish a DMO by 2025, and learning from Andalucia’s data-driven approach to tourism planning was a primary goal.

 What strategies from Andalucia do you think can be applied in Brasov?